DEVSENSE/phptools-docs/docs/vscode/frameworks/laravel.md

 ![named route completion](img/laravel-route-completion.png)

+Named routes are identified within `/routes/` directory.
+Name is suggested in `route()` function together with detailed tool-tip.

 ## Laravel Code Formatting Style

 Please see [Code Styles](../editor/code-styles.md) and make sure to switch to `Laravel` code style to enable all Laravel formatting rules.